spatialthoughts/qgis-tutorials/source/docs/3/advanced_georeferencing.rst

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Using XYZ Tile Layers as basemap.
+- Using XYZ Tile Layers as a Basemap in QGIS.
-- Using the QGIS Inbuilt Nominatim Geocoder.
+- Using Built-in Nominatim Geocoder.
-- Setting a user-defined no-data value for a layer.
+- Setting a user-defined No-Data value for a layer.
-- Dock Georeferencer in QGIS main window.

 Get the data
 ------------